niskander/alotbot/README.md

 ===============
 - User: http://www.reddit.com/user/likethisalot
 - Operation:
-  1. Finds comments containing "alot of [x]"
+  1. Finds comments containing "alot of [noun-phrase]"
-  2. Gets an image of x from google image search
+  2. Gets an image of [noun-phrase] from google image search
-  3. Draws an alot of x using the approved image and a pre-drawn cookiecutter alot
+  3. Draws an alot of using that image and a pre-drawn cookiecutter alot
   4. Uploads the created image to imgur and posts the link in a reply
 - The mythical alot creature was created by HyperboleAndAHalf.blogspot.ca
+- Compatible with Python 3

 Libraries Used
 ===============